DonMVB/aws/AWS_Assoc_SAA_C02.md

 **S3 Standard** - 99.99% availability (highest) and 11 9s durability.
 Data in this class is stored redundantly across multiple devices in multiple facilities and is designed to withstand the failure of 2 concurrent data centers.

 **S3 Infrequent Accessed (IA)** - For data that is needed less often, but when it is needed the data should be available quickly.
 The storage fee is cheaper, but you are charged for retrieval.
 4 9s availability and 11 9s durability.
+Has a 30d minimum.

 **S3 One Zone Infrequently Accessed (an improvement of the legacy RRS / Reduced Redundancy Storage)** -  For when you want the lower costs of IA, but do not require high availability.
 This is even cheaper because of the lack of HA.
 Z-IA (One Zone-Infrequent Access) has an availability SLA of 2.5 9s, the lowest of all S3 storage classes (PPT).
 Cheaper than standard S3.